The Tools page allows you to perform a variety of tasks, including traversing, loop closures, geoid height modeling and coordinate transformations.

 Some grids are based on Orthometric Height (for example, grids in the United States based on the NAD 27 datum).
 If this is the case, be sure to set the Approximate Geoid Height to zero.

-This tab allows you to export coordinate data in the current project to Excel-compatible CSV (comma-delimited) and Google KML files.
-Be sure to Keep coordinates (into the project) from any computation (for example, adjusted network coordinates) before exporting.
+This tab allows you to export coordinate data, in the current project, to an Excel-compatible CSV (comma-delimited) file, Google KML file, or a Columbus 4.x file (stations only).
+Be sure to Keep computed coordinates into the current project before exporting.

-You can also export your current project to a Columbus 3.X format for use in the Windows version of Columbus (release 3.8.1.X).
-When loading the resulting file into Columbus 3.8.1.X, Options settings must be updated, since they are not exported from Columbus 4.
+You can also export your current project to a Columbus 3.8.1.x format for use in the legacy version of Columbus (version 3.8.x.x).